Martin Dempsey: Career

 Dempsey received a commission as an Armor officer upon graduation from the United States Military Academy in 1974.
-As a company-grade officer, he served in 1st Squadron, 2nd Armored Cavalry Regiment as the officer in charge for personnel.
+As a company-grade officer, he served in 1st Squadron, 2nd Armored Cavalry Regiment as a platoon leader in B Troop, support platoon, S4 and the officer in charge for personnel.
+As a captain, Dempsey was the commanding officer of Alpha Troop, 1/10 Armored Cavalry at Ft.
+Carson, Colorado.
 He went on to be the executive officer of the 3rd Brigade 3rd Armored Division during Operation Desert Shield/Storm.
-As a captain, Dempsey was the commanding officer of Alpha Troop, 1/10 Armored Cavalry at Ft.
-Carson, CO.
 As a lieutenant colonel he commanded the 4th Battalion of the 67th Armored Regiment "Bandits" from 1992 to 1995 in the 1st Armored Division in Friedberg, Hesse, Germany.

 In 1996 he took command of the 3rd Armored Cavalry Regiment.
-Following that assignment as the Army's “senior scout,” he served as an Assistant Deputy Director for Strategic Plans and Policy (J-5) on the Joint Staff, and as Special Assistant to the Chairman of the Joint Chiefs of Staff, General Henry H. Shelton, USA.
+Following that assignment as the Army's “senior scout,” he served as an assistant deputy director for strategic plans and policy (J-5) on the Joint Staff, and as special assistant to the chairman of the Joint Chiefs of Staff, General Henry H. Shelton, USA.
 During this period of his career, he attended both the Army Command and General Staff College and the National War College, earning master's degrees in military art and national strategic studies.

 Promoted to brigadier general in August 2001, Dempsey first served in the Kingdom of Saudi Arabia training and advising the Saudi Arabian National Guard.